rsdoiel/reltime/README.md

 # Overview and rationale

-There is a solid, feature ful, Node/Browser module called moment.js.
-It is the swiss army knife of date/time handling in JavaScript.
-It is excellent.
-Sometimes it is too much.

-reltime does one thing.
-It parses a simple time string notation relative to an existing JavaScript date object.
-Examples of the simple notation -
+When building command line utilities I occasionally need to express time in a simple relative notation of day, hours, minutes and seconds (e.g. 1d 2h 3m 4s).
+There is a good, full featured time/date module called moment but it is also large for what I often need.
+Hence reltime.js.
+It will process relative time based on days, hours, minutes, and seconds relative to a provided date and return an adjusted date.

 ```
 	23 hours 4 minutes 2 seconds